sunilp/webscrapper-indeed-r/README.md

     detach(jobsfit1)

-Since p-value is less than 0.05, we reject the null hypothesis that there is no relationship between the variables.
+Since p-value is less than 0.05, we reject the null hypothesis that there is no relationship between the variables; *challenging_job* is dependent on the other variables.

 #### 3.2.6 Validating the model